01-edu/public/subjects/ascii-art-web/README.md

 Your endpoints must return appropriate HTTP status codes.

 - OK (200), if everything went without errors.
-- Not Found, if nothing is found, for example template or banner.
+- Not Found, if nothing is found, for example templates or banners.
 - Bad Request, for incorrect requests.
 - Internal Server Error, for unhandled errors.